 Skills for Health was relicensed in 2009 following a review by the National Audit Office with an ‘outstanding’ contribution to workforce redesign.
-The UK Commission for Employment and Skills (UKCES) is responsible for the relicensing process for the 25 Sector Skills Councils.
+The UK Commission for Employment and Skills (UKCES) was responsible for the relicensing process for the 25 Sector Skills Councils.
+UKCES closed in 2017.

 As the Health Sector Skills Council, Skills for Health acts as the voice of healthcare employers in the skills system.